qazbnm456/awesome-web-security/README-jp.md

 - [Criminalip](https://www.criminalip.io/) - Criminal IP is a specialized Cyber Threat Intelligence (CTI) search engine that allows users to search for various security-related information such as malicious IP addresses, domains, banners, etc. It can be widely integrated [@aispera]
 - [Shodan](https://www.shodan.io/) - Shodan is the world's first search engine for Internet-connected devices by [@shodanhq](https://twitter.com/shodanhq).
 - [Censys](https://censys.io/) - Censys is a search engine that allows computer scientists to ask questions about the devices and networks that compose the Internet by [University of Michigan](https://umich.edu/).
-- [CriminalIP](https://www.criminalip.io/) - Criminal IP is a specialized Cyber Threat Intelligence (CTI) search engine that allows users to search for various security-related information such as malicious IP addresses, domains, banners, etc. It can be widely integrated
 - [urlscan.io](https://urlscan.io/) - Service which analyses websites and the resources they request by [@heipei](https://twitter.com/heipei).
 - [ZoomEye](https://www.zoomeye.org/) - Cyberspace Search Engine by [@zoomeye_team](https://twitter.com/zoomeye_team).
 - [FOFA](https://fofa.so/?locale=en) - Cyberspace Search Engine by [BAIMAOHUI](http://baimaohui.net/).